hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 **LLM**: "I need to handle branch instructions differently..."

 And so it goes.
 I point out the obvious flaws, the LLM apologizes (ALWAYS!
 EVEN WHEN I'M WRONG!) and generates a new version with different obvious flaws.
-It's like pair programming with an enthusiastic intern who's very good at typing and very bad at thinking.
-The question, obviously, is who's exactly being subjected to the internship here?...
+This iterative process—me catching conceptual gaps, the LLM filling in implementation details—creates a peculiar form of collaborative problem-solving.
+A lot of people equate this to programming with an enthusiastic intern who's very good at typing and very bad at thinking.
+I disagree...
+Neither of us are _actually_ writing code in the traditional sense, nor am I merely supervising.
+I'm engaging in what I've come to think of as *cognitive arbitrage*: leveraging the LLM's pattern-matching capabilities while providing the conceptual oversight it lacks.

 ## The Taxonomy of Self-Deception Patterns